Myau5x/employee_database/README.md

 View of tables is human-readable, for example, you will see in Roles view not Foreign Key for Departments table but Departments name.
 ![screenshot](./screenshot/cli.png)

-You can see video example [here]()
+You can see video example [here](https://drive.google.com/file/d/19HtlXhRFX4CAsTmcP3JpHKDJt0JPDZ_w/view?usp=sharing)
 ## Future Improvements
-In future plans implement: deleting items, upgrading Managers, ...
+In future plans implement: deleting items, upgrading Managers, validating inputs.
 ## Questions
 For questionts please contact [me](https://github.com/Myau5x) at ola.illari@gmail.com